2018 Jim Mathews Award Winners

-- Be a currently enrolled (full or part-time) student at any accredited post-secondary institution of higher learning (e.g., college, polytechnic, university) – and provide (unofficial or official) student’s proof of registration in either the current semester (Summer or Fall, 2017 and/or Winter/Spring, 2018 term)
+- Be a currently enrolled (full or part-time) student at any accredited secondary (high school) or post-secondary institution of higher learning (e.g., college, polytechnic, university) – and provide (unofficial or official) student’s proof of registration in either the current semester (Summer or Fall, 2018 and/or Winter/Spring, 2019 term)

-- Minimum 2.6 GPA (or 75 on a 100 scale) overall – be able to provide the judging committee a student’s copy of the university’s record indicating cumulative GPA
+- Minimum 2.6 GPA (or 75 on a 100 scale) overall – be able to provide us a (student’s, unofficial) copy of the educational institution’s record indicating cumulative GPA

 Important additional elements:

-- Have a demonstrated interest in pursuing a career in business, competitive, (commercial) economic, and/or market intelligence.
-Please tell us how you first learned about intelligence careers, why you liked it, and what you have done to make it a reality since that time.
+- Have a demonstrated interest in pursuing a career in business, competitive, (commercial) economic, and/or market intelligence

-- Demonstrate leadership qualities within student or extra-curricular, community and/or professional organizations.
-Please briefly tell us about how you’ve demonstrated leadership, what roles you played, and your most important leadership accomplishment.
+- Demonstrate leadership qualities within student or extra-curricular, community and/or professional organizations

 A group of between 4-6 highly experienced and veteran CI practitioners from around the globe, all of whom have achieved success and hired practitioners during their careers, will review and rank all of the submissions.
 Your probability of winning is dependent on the number and quality of applications submitted.
-The last 3 iterations of this competition have averaged over three dozen applications from students and universities around the globe.
+The last 3 iterations of this competition have averaged thirty applications from students and institutions around the globe.

-As in most post-secondary assignments, please be sure to cite (using endnotes or footnotes) or reference any direct uses of others’ expertise.
+As in most educational assignments, please be sure to cite (using endnotes or footnotes) or reference any direct uses of others’ IP or expertise.
 Past winners have typically had at least ten of these in their responses – and many have had more, which also do NOT count against the word limit.
-On a separate (cover) sheet submitted with the essay response, please also be sure to note how you meet each of the six qualification criteria above, as well as providing your full contact details, essay word count, & any relevant documentation of your qualifications.
+On a separate (cover) sheet submitted with the essay response, please also be sure to note how you meet each of the six qualification criteria on the prior page, as well as providing your full contact details, essay word count, & any relevant documentation of your qualifications.

 As a candidate for a Jim Mathews Award, you are expected to deliver the following to the review committee.
 Please send all submissions through via the automated submission system, or e-mail them to Dr. Craig Fleisher at Craig.Fleisher@AuroraWDC.com.
 In either case, you should receive a timely confirmation of our receipt of your application materials.

-- Week of February 12, 2018: Follow-up interviews (by phone) take place with award finalists
+- Week of Feb.
+11, 2019: Short interviews (by phone) take place with award finalists

-The winners will be present at G2 Annual Conference, a CI leadership symposium being held this year at the Fluno Executive Center at the University of Wisconsin in downtown Madison, Wisconsin, USA from April 24-26, 2018.
-Mathews Award winners will get to present their award-winning essays and gain exposure not only to leading CI-related speakers, workshops and practices, but also to interact with a network of veteran CI practitioners.
+The winners will be present at G2 Annual Conference, a CI leadership symposium being held this year at the Fluno Executive Center at the University of Wisconsin in downtown Madison, Wisconsin, USA from April 22-25, 2018.
+Mathews Award winners will get to present their award-winning essays and gain exposure not only to leading CI-related speakers, workshops and practices, but also interaction with a network of veteran CI practitioners.
 We look forward to seeing all of our applicants, and particularly the two winners, for an outstanding exchange of ideas and time!
 For more about RECONVERGE:G2, please see: http://g2.reconverge.net/

 Past Award Winners